PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Appendix

 \subsection{Implementation Details}

-We implement our model and all baselines with PyTorch and run each experiment on a single NVIDIA GPU.
-The hyperparameters are the same for all methods based on RoBERTa-large (the learning rate is 3e-6, the batch size is 4, the number of training epochs is 10).
+We implemented our model and all baselines with PyTorch and run each experiment on a single NVIDIA GeForce RTX 3090 GPU.
+The hyperparameters are the same for all methods based on RoBERTa-large (the learning rate is 3e-6, the batch size is 4, and the number of training epochs is 10).
+Following \cite{gao2021making}, we select the random seeds for sampling the training set and validation set as $\{13, 21, 42, 87, 100\}$.